-When your absence is recorded as "Excused" you will be allowed to do whatever make-up work is available, and you will receive full credit for the quality of the work you do, provided it is completed within the time frames established by your teachers.
-Remember, you may miss work that cannot be made up and, therefore, you will not receive credit for that portion of the work missed.
-For "Excused" absences, every effort will be made to provide you with the opportunity to earn as much credit as possible.
+When a student's absence is recorded as "Excused", he/she will be allowed to do whatever make-up work is available will receive full credit for the quality of the work done, provided it is completed within the time frames established by the teachers.
+Students may miss work that cannot be made up and, therefore, will not receive credit for that portion of the work missed.
+For "Excused" absences, every effort will be made to provide the opportunity to earn as much credit as possible.

-If you have an absence that is recorded as "Unexcused," you will not receive credit for the work even if your teacher requires that you complete it.
-If no grades were taken in the classes you missed, your teachers will record a grade of zero in the grade book for all periods missed.
-Your parents will be notified of all "Unexcused" absences, and you will be required to serve Saturday Detention or ISS as assigned by the Principal.
-Irregular school attendance may lead to a denial of the opportunity to attend school.
-All absences for reasons other than those provided and have not been cleared in advance by the Principal after discussions with your parents or guardian will be considered as "Unexcused."
-Skipping school for any part of the school day or any absence that has not been verified as excusable by your parents or guardian prior to your return to class will be recorded as "Unexcused."
+If an absence is recorded as "Unexcused," a student will not receive credit for the work even if the teacher requires that the work be completed.
+If no grades were taken in the classes missed, teachers will record a grade of ZERO in the grade book for all periods missed.
+Parents will be notified of all "Unexcused" absences, and students will be required to serve ISS or Saturday Detention time as assigned by the Principal.
+Irregular school attendance may lead to a denial of the opportunity to attend school or could qualify a student for retention at the same grade level.
+All absences for reasons other than those provided for in the laws of the State of South Dakota or those that have not been cleared in advance by the Principal after discussions with parents or guardian will be considered "Unexcused."
+Skipping school for any part of the school day or any absence that has not been verified as excusable by parents or guardian prior to the return to class will be recorded as "Unexcused."
+All days missed due to suspensions for disciplinary reasons will also be recorded as "Unexcused."